vsilaev/tascalate-async-await/README-NG.md

     return async(42L);
 }
 ```
-The consumer iterates over each settled value directly in a simple `await foreach / for await`‑style loop.
-This form is shorter, easier to read, and is the best choice when you only need to process settled `T` values in order without inserting extra asynchronous stages between `next()` and the awaited result.
+The *consumer* iterates over each settled value directly in a simple `await foreach / for await`‑style loop.
+This form is shorter, easier to read, and is the best choice when you only need to process settled `T` values in order .

 Compare the code above to the ECMA Script:
 ```javascript